Legal Docs Hub

 TL;DR (≈1 minute)

 CloudTeam sp. z o.o. (“CloudTeam”, “we”) operates Credentium, a platform for designing, issuing, storing and verifying digital micro‑credentials compliant with EDC and eIDAS (each credential is sealed with a qualified electronic seal).
 Credentium includes: Issuer (for organizations to issue credentials), Wallet (for recipients to store/share), and a browser‑based Validator (to check sealed PDFs).
-We host in EU Microsoft Azure regions and use Auth0 (EU) for authentication.
+We host in EU Microsoft Azure regions and use Amazon Cognito (AWS, EU region — Frankfurt) for authentication (a legacy Auth0 (EU) sign‑in path remains only during the ongoing migration).
 We don’t use ad tech and we do not set analytics cookies.
 Today we use only essential cookies plus a language‑preference cookie.
 PDF files uploaded to the Validator are automatically deleted after ~24 hours.
 We do not sell or share personal information for cross‑context behavioral advertising.

 Table of Contents